keboola/blog/_posts/2018-10-11-gorila-mobil-data-driven-business.md

 Roman moved onto a new project, and Keboola was ready.
 Anyhow, who can say you have a iPhone cover from the [real cherry wood](http://www.esperia.cz/dreveny-kryt-pro-iphone-5c-esperia-eclat-modry-tresen.html)?
 We are very interested to see how they will handle the tricky things like [life time warranty](http://www.epishop.cz/dozivotni-zaruka) for the bamboo iPad cover and what role data will play in that business.

-I caught Roman during his trip through China where he was stuffing himself with chicken feet - so here’s a quick Google Docs style interview :)
+I caught Roman during his trip through China where he was stuffing himself with chicken feet - so here’s a quick Google Docs style interview.

 PS: **Roman, what was the hardest thing in the beginning of Gorila ?**

-RN: Convincing O2 that we have to be agile and have NO time for endless meetings.
+RN: Convincing O2 that we have to be agile and having NO time for endless meetings.
 We wanted to focus 100% of our time and energy on marketing and we knew we needed the company to be 100% based on data.
 In the beginning no one believed this vision inside O2.
-Today, (after the Gorla acquisition) O2 wants to have the same system as we had (using the sales / activation/ channels activation data from yesterday).
+Today, (after the Gorila acquisition) O2 wants to have the same system as we had (using the sales / activation/ channels activation data from yesterday).
 [Dusan Simonovic](https://www.linkedin.com/in/madcap) and [Jiri Caudr](https://www.linkedin.com/in/jiricaudr) are the stakeholders and I hope they will be successful with that.
 When you know what is going on inside the company, you don’t have to speculate .
 That gives you real power to make decisions and work hard to achieve you goals; because you know exactly WHAT you’re doing and WHY you’re doing it.
 No stumbling in the dark.
 That’s how you oddelis zrno od plev….

 PS: **What do you mean by “odděluje zrna od plev”?**